Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### How to solve
 1. Run the [IAAS checker](Kubecheck.md#iaas-procedure) and [PAAS checker](Kubecheck.md#paas-procedure) to ensure that the infrastructure and platform are functioning properly.
-2. Inspect the node where the error occurred and verify the presence of the required package manager.
+2. Inspect the node where the error occurred.
+In our particular example, it is required to check the presence of the required package manager and install it if it is missing.
-3. If the package manager is not available, ensure that the correct package management tool is installed on the node or adjust the command to use the appropriate tool (e.g., `yum` for RHEL-based systems).
-4. Verify that all necessary dependencies are correctly installed on the node, and reattempt the task.
+3. Verify that all necessary dependencies are correctly installed on the node, and reattempt the task.
-5. Ensure that the inventory and configuration files are correctly set up, following the proper sequence of commands.
+4. Ensure that the inventory and configuration files are correctly set up, following the proper sequence of commands.
-6. If the issue persists, [start a new issue](https://github.com/Netcracker/KubeMarine/issues/new) and provide a description of the error with its stack trace for further assistance.
+5. If the issue persists, [start a new issue](https://github.com/Netcracker/KubeMarine/issues/new) and provide a description of the error with its stack trace for further assistance.

 ### Recommendations
 To avoid this issue in the future: